wvanbergen/blogposts/restful_considered_harmful.md

 * * *

 <a name="restful-note-1"></a>
-*[1]* You may even want to model changes to master data as transactions, to make your system fully auditable and to make it easy to return the a previous value, e.g. to roll back a malicious update to the `ssh_key` field in the `users` table.
+*[1]* You may even want to model changes to master data as transactions, to make your system fully auditable and to make it easy to return to a previous value, e.g. to roll back a malicious update to the `ssh_key` field in the `users` table.